Matth-ewe-f/midside-eq-audio-plugin/README.md

 * [JUCE](https://juce.com/)

 ## Installation Guide
-As of now, the only way to install Split EQ is to download the sources files and build it yourself using the command line.
-Soon I will make pre-built versions available for download.
+Pre-build VST3 and Audio Unit version of Split EQ are available for download from the "Releases" section.
+You can also follow the below steps to build Split EQ from source yourself.

 1. [Download and Install CMake](https://cmake.org/download/)